Your guide to health insurance in Austria

 Which health insurance provider should I choose?

 You might be wondering which provider in Austria is best suited to your needs.
 Fortunately, you’ll likely be assigned to a statutory health insurance provider based on your professional group.
 If you’re an employee, your employer will generally handle your healthcare provision.
-Children not subject to compulsory insurance, and other relatives can usually be included under your insurance plan.
+Also, additional people can usually be included under your insurance plan, like children not subject to compulsory insurance, or other relatives.
+If you’re a public servant or self-employed, your health insurance is handled differently.
+You’ll learn more about this below.

 Can I go to a doctor in Austria if I don’t have health insurance?